1834 (24th March)

 Morris, Marshall, Faulkner & Co exhibited at the Great London Exposition – an international exhibition of arts, technology and industry.
 Their work was very well received and became fashionable.

 William Morris was finding it difficult having to travel to London to work each day.
 He decided to sell the Red House and move to London.

 William Morris had become increasingly isolated from his wife who was spending more and more time with Rossetti.

 Morris moved his family to Kelmscott Manor in Oxfordshire.
+He wanted to raise his children in the countryside away from London.
 The property was jointly leased with Rossetti.

 Morris published the poem ‘Love is Enough’.